 Cawsand has a wonderful selection of places to go for an evening tipple and bite to eat including the Halfway House, just a five minute stroll away.
 Here you’ll find a fantastic menu with locally caught seafood and ales.
 A brand new restaurant is due to open in 2019 opposite Cawsand beach itself.

-There is a seasonal dog ban on Cawsand beach between Easter and October, however dogs are welcome on Kingsand, the next beach along a minute walk away.
+There is a seasonal dog ban on Cawsand beach between 10am and 6pm from July 1 to August 31, however dogs are welcome on Kingsand, the next beach along a minute walk away.

 The beach has level access via a slip lane onto the sand.
 There is a pay and display car park for up to 85 vehicles, alternative there is a further 120 spaces in Kingsand.
 Toilets are located next to the slipway.
 RNLI Lifeguards are on duty between 10am and 6pm throughout the summer months.